thar12345/AI-Expense-Tracker/ARCHITECTURE.md

 ---

-This comprehensive guide provides Claude Code with detailed understanding of the Squirll project architecture, patterns, and best practices.
+This comprehensive guide provides Claude Code with detailed understanding of the Receipt Management project architecture, patterns, and best practices.
 Use this information to work effectively with the codebase, understanding the relationships between models, the service layer architecture, and the various integration patterns used throughout the application.